mahjongg2/ZX81plus38/README.md

 On October 6, 2022 I uploaded a new BOM, some small errors were repaired, the 74HC11 from mouser was listed as a 74LS11, and the SRAM from mouser was a "skinny dip" version instead of a regular 600mil DIP.

+You can watch a youtube explaining the build of the ZX81+38 here: https://www.youtube.com/watch?v=6a8wxj9vJjU it explains ordering the PCB's assembling the PCB's programming the ROM, and testing the computer.

 # KEYBOARD PCB